Rhea County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 336 sqmi, of which 21 sqmi (6.3%) are covered by water.

 Walden Ridge, part of the Cumberland Plateau, provides Rhea County's border with Bledsoe County to the west.
 The Tennessee River forms Rhea's border with Meigs County to the east.
 Whites Creek, a tributary of the Tennessee River, forms Rhea's border with Roane County to the north.
 Watts Bar Dam straddles the Tennessee River near Spring City.
 The section of the river upstream from the dam is part of Watts Bar Lake, and the section downstream is part of Chickamauga Lake.
 A nuclear power plant, Watts Bar Nuclear Generating Station, is located near Watts Bar Dam.

+The county is in the Eastern Time Zone, but Bledsoe and Cumberland counties, which border it on the west, observe Central Time.

 The major north–south road in Rhea County is U.S. Route 27.
 Major east–west roads include State Route 30, which intersects US-27 in Dayton, and State Route 68, which connects Spring City with Madisonville and Crossville.